vauchey/OBSLIDmeasures/README.md

 Special Thanks to the members of the [SIRD](http://www.esigelec.fr/en/node/113) team : Marc DEHAIS, Anthony DESHAIS, Christophe ALEGRE, Pascal FALLA, Jérémy FOURRE

+Special Thanks to Aymen BLANCO for the help on the experiments.

 # Datasets
 Dataset Lidar done by [ESIGELEC](http://www.esigelec.fr/).